MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 ms.topic: conceptual
 ms.search.keywords: 'payment process, cash receipt' ms.search.form: '25, 255'
-ms.date: 05/17/2024
+ms.date: 06/21/2024
 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
-# <a name="reconcile-customer-payments-with-a-cash-receipt-journal-or-from-customer-ledger-entries"></a>Reconcile customer payments with a cash receipt journal or from customer ledger entries
+# Reconcile customer payments with a cash receipt journal or from customer ledger entries

 When you receive a cash payment from a customer or give a cash refund, you can apply the payment or refund to close open debits or credits.
 You can specify the amount to apply.
 For example, you can apply partial payments to customer ledger entries.
 Closing customer ledger entries keeps customer statistics, account statements, finance charges, and so on, up-to-date.

 > [!TIP]
 > On the **Customer Ledger Entries** page, red font means that the related payment is past its due date.
 If overdue payments are becoming a problem, we can help you reduce their frequency.
-You can enable the **Late Payment Predictions** extension, which uses a predictive model that we built in Azure Machine Learning to predict the timing of payments.
+You can enable the **Late Payment Prediction Setup** extension, which uses a predictive model that we built in Azure Machine Learning to predict the timing of payments.
 These predictions help you reduce outstanding receivables and fine-tune your collections strategy.
 For example, if a payment is predicted to be late, you can adjust the terms of payment or the payment method for the customer.
 For more information, see [Late Payment Predictions](ui-extensions-late-payment-prediction.md).

 You can apply customer ledger entries in several ways:

 * Enter information on the following pages:
-   * The **Payment Reconciliation Journal** page.
+   * The **Payment Reconciliation Journals** page.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
-   * The **Payment Registration** page.
+   * The **Payment Registration Setup** page.
 For more information, see [Reconcile Customer Payments from a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).
-   * The **Cash Receipt Journal** page.
+   * The **Cash Receipt Journals** page.
 For more information, see [To fill and post a cash receipt journal](#to-fill-and-post-a-cash-receipt-journal).
 * By filling in the **Applies-to Doc.
 No.** field on sales credit memo documents.
 For more information, see [To apply a credit memo to a single customer ledger entry](#to-apply-a-credit-memo-to-a-single-customer-ledger-entry).
 * By using the **Set Applies-to ID** action on a customer ledger entry.
 For more information, see [To apply a payment to a single customer ledger entry](#to-apply-a-payment-to-a-single-customer-ledger-entry).
 * By using the **Apply Entries** action on the **Bank Deposit** page, and then entering the invoice number in the **Applies-to ID** field.
 For more information, see [Create Bank Deposits](bank-create-bank-deposits.md).